-Have you heard of a thing called the Dutch Reach?
+Have any of you heard of a thing called the dutch reach?
 We’re big fans of the cyclists of the world and this is a great way to help improve their safety, and your insurance claims.
 It’s so easy there’s no reason not to do it, in fact, we can’t believe we’ve not been doing it.

 Sadly, hundreds of cyclists are injured every year in the UK as a result of dooring collisions.
-With cycling up by nearly 200% in the UK over the lockdown period, it’s more important than ever that we keep cyclists safe on the road.
+With cycling up by up to 200% in the UK over the lockdown period, it’s more important than ever that we keep cyclists safe on the road.

 Step 1: Reach

 Reach across to your car door handle with the hand that is furthest away from the door.

 Reaching across with your arm will force you to swivel your body so you can look into your rear view mirror and out the side of your window.

 Look over your shoulder to see if there is any oncoming traffic.